Bryan Abbs: Cooper Abbs I

 Cooper Abbs I (1738–1800) was a son of Jeremiah Abbs of Sunderland.
 He was graduate (B.A.
 1760) and Fellow of Magdalene College, Cambridge, and married his cousin "Nanny", daughter of William Abbs of Monkwearmouth in 1764.
 The Cooper name came into the family from William Cooper, his great-uncle, who left him property at Little Cowden, Yorkshire.
 He became a magistrate in Sunderland, where in 1785 with William Ettrick, another magistrate, he was signatory to a petition for a garrison in the town.

 Abbs acted as curate at Monkwearmouth in place of the absentee Joseph (or John) Wilkinson in the 1790s; and farmed an estate near Roker.
-In 1785 he owned, with John Stafford, land, a maltings and a brewery on Monkwearmouth Shore.
+He is not to be confused with his cousin, of the same name, who owned, with John Stafford, land, a maltings and a brewery on Monkwearmouth Shore.
 Cooper Abbs & Co. is mentioned in a directory of 1795–6, and early in the 19th century it owned five breweries.
 One of those was later purchased by James Deuchar, and then became part of Newcastle Breweries.
 The company, and Abbs himself in a personal capacity, underwrote the Wear Bank in a financial panic of 1803.

 Property holdings

 The Abbs family were substantial leaseholders of property in Monkwearmouth, holding from the dean and chapter of Durham Cathedral; they went on to be developers in Roker.
-At the time when John Dobson was building Roker Terrace for them, in the 1840s, the Abbs family owned much of the land around it.
+At the time when John Dobson was building Roker Terrace for Sir Hedworth Williamson, in the 1840s, the Abbs family leased much of the land to the north.
+They did not own land on the coast south of the Gill.

 In 1818–9, Bryan Abbs was on the River Wear Commissioners' Survey Committee, membership of which was restricted by income or property conditions.
 It is taken that by this time he was prosperous.